appscode/blog/content/post/kubeform-webinar/index.md

 ---
 ## Summary

 AppsCode held a webinar on "Managing Cloud Infrastructure in Kubernetes using Kubeform".
 This took place 29th July 2021.
-The contents of what took place at the webinar is shown below:
+The contents of what took place at the webinar are shown below:

 1) What is Kubeform
 2) Key Features of Kubeform